 DAOs are built up from a community of token holders that have voting rights to the DAO depending on how many tokens they have or how valuable their tokens are.
-DAOs can be used as a mechanism within a blockchain protocol, or simply as a vehicle in of themselves, as is the case with the application Kalipo.
+DAOs can be used as a mechanism within a blockchain protocol, or simply as a vehicle in of themselves, as is the case with the Lisk app Kalipo.

 What is the Purpose of a DAO?

 DAOs are implemented into blockchain platforms to make them more democratic.
 Seeing that blockchain is a decentralized system but also a technology that requires updating and occasional fixes, a system needs to be in place to make these changes.

 DAOs can be used for many things including decision making, upgrading and fixing functions on the chain, raising and allotting capital, philanthropy, building towards goals, among others.
 Ultimately, DAOs are a vehicle for organizing communities and generating consensus.

 As we have already mentioned, blockchain is based on democratic processes and insists on decentralization.
 This requires a method for voting, and it needs to be effective and secure.

 So DAOs are important because:

 - They incentivize greater involvement in the system;

 - They allow for improvements to be made;